 Los Angeles Park Forests

 Our Park Forest Initiative adds small “forests” to city parks throughout L.A. to offset our carbon footprint, cool surface air temperatures, and educate the public about climate change.
 Sponsors will have the opportunity to plant groupings of climate-appropriate trees for all Angelenos to enjoy.
-In partnership with Mayor Eric Garcetti, we hope to plant thousands of new trees citywide in the coming years.
+In partnership with Former Mayor Eric Garcetti, we hope to plant thousands of new trees citywide in the coming years.

 Project Goals: